Introduction by Andrew Berger

-Michael (http://www.mediatechcopy.com) is an economic consultant and expert witness in the areas of intellectual property, media, entertainment, and product design.
-He is the author of Media, Technology, and Copyright: Integrating Law and Economics (2004) and over seventy related professional articles in intellectual property, economic analysis, and damage valuation.
+Michael A. Einhorn, Ph.D. is an economic consultant and expert witness in the areas of intellectual property, media, entertainment, and product design.
+He is the author of Media, Technology, and Copyright: Integrating Law and Economics (Edward Elgar Publishers, 2004) and over seventy professional articles related to intellectual property and economic analysis.
 He is also a former professor of economics at Rutgers University.
-A shorter version of this article appears in the January/February 2014 version of LANDSLIDE Magazine, a publication of the American Bar Association.
-That article may be found here (subscription required).
-Michael can be reached at email@example.com, 973-618-1212 and his LinkedIn profile is here.
+More detail on this topic can be found at Copyright, Causality, and the Courts, JOURNAL OF THE COPYRIGHT SOCIETY, Summer, 2014

 Section 504 of the Copyright Act provides that the copyright owner may recover the profits made by the infringer resulting from its use of the copyrighted work.
 To establish the infringer’s profits, the copyright owner must present proof only of the infringer’s gross revenue arising from the infringement.
 The burden then shits to the infringer.
 It must prove its deductible expenses and the elements of profit attributable to factors other than the copyrighted work.

 Where defendant appropriates the copyrighted work and sells it, a court will assume that the work triggered the purchase.
 The court then focuses on how much of the gross revenue generated by the sale is actually profit.

 But how do you determine a defendant’s profits where it never sells the work it has appropriated and instead incorporates that work into another product, like a movie, a musical or an advertisement, which generates profits.
 Michael Einhorn, a noted economist and expert provides some guidance below.